leonkoech/BalancedLife/README.md

 <img width="1000" alt="Screen Shot 2022-10-16 at 12 32 27 AM" src="https://user-images.githubusercontent.com/96270941/196023652-307a24c0-18be-4c29-8223-ad7fe6e7b325.png">

 We allow users to rank different aspects of their lives on a scale of 0-10.
 From a selection of 10 categories, users can reflect on what those rankings are and what they want them to be.
-We recommend users with actions to take in order to improve categories ranking 5 and under, and users can add their own personal tasks that they wish to work on for the week.
+We recommend users with actions to take in order to improve/maintain whatever categories they choose, and users can add their own personal tasks that they wish to work on for the week.